Course curriculum

 • Video Question and Answer

 Get 8 weeks of individualized support.
 Each week, an email will go out where you can reply with the questions that you have.
-We will have a weekly online meeting on Sundays: 7:00 pm, Stockholm/ 1:00 pm, New York/ 10:00 am, Seattle The first session will be on October 12th.
+We will have a weekly online meeting on Sundays: 7:00 pm, Stockholm/ (1:00 pm, New York/ 10:00 am, Seattle) The first session will be on October 12th.
 If you can not make the live session, there will be a recording available.
-You will receive support throughout your learning journey.

 • Lifetime Access